Health Information and Tools > Patient Care Handouts > Breast Self-Exam: Care Instructions

 How do you do a breast self-exam?

-• To examine your breasts:
+• To check your breasts:

 • Remove all your clothes above the waist and lie down.
 When you are lying down, your breast tissue spreads evenly over your chest wall, which makes it easier to feel all your breast tissue.